 This ‘live on the edge of learning’ guidance not only helps learners recognize the word they clicked on, it is also the most neurologically optimal way to learn to read.
 Rather than abstractly teaching the relationships between letters and sounds “offline”, and hoping it will be later applied in the ‘live’ stream of reading, this approach supports learners while they’re actually in the ‘live’ stream of reading.
 With the on-demand Reference Panel, the Pop-Up reduces dependence on prior vocabulary knowledge and supports ELL and ESL learners.

-To learn more about the PQ Pop-Up, please click here.
+To learn more about using the PQ Pop-Up, please click here.

-To experience a collection of stories featuring this and other reading supportive technologies, please click here.
+To visit the Magic Ladder Library, a collection of stories featuring this and other reading supportive technologies, please click here.

-To install the Google Chrome Browser extension version of the PQ Pop-Up (and to be able to use it on sites including: ReadWorks, CommonLit, Newsela, Wikipedia, Gutenberg, Google News, and millions of others), please click here.
+To install the Google Chrome Browser extension version of the PQ Pop-Up, please click here.